Advertising and Marketing Communications Management News & Events

 Our Orientation food drive raised over 1500 items of food for local food banks, including the MSA Student food bank here at Mohawk.

-Pictured are faculty Robin Grossi, and third year students Carmi Guinto, Becky Carter and Mark Hyndman.
+Pictured are faculty Robin Grossi, and third year students Carmi Guinto, Becky Carte and Mark Hyndman.